 Melvin married Edith Albert and eventually, they had two children, Richard Gold and Lora Alpert Gold (Edith and Melvin had not decided on a name for Lora by the time she left the hospital so her birth certificate set forth her official name as “Baby Girl Goldstein”) who became Lora G. Reed when she married Hungarian immigrant Thomas W. Reed.
 Melvin and Edith shortened their last name to Gold.

-Melvin and Edith had two children, Richard and Lora.
-In addition to Julius, Melvin also had brother named __________ Goldstein, who also died young, leaving a widow and two children.
-Unfortunately, my mother and her parents lost contact with them as they were so busy with their pharmacy that they could not devote the time to the widowed sister in law and her children that they felt they deserved.
+In addition to Julius, Melvin also had brother named Marcus Charles Goldstein, D.D.S., who also died young, leaving a widow and two children.
+Unfortunately, Lora and her parents lost contact with them as they were so busy with their pharmacy that they could not devote the time to the widowed sister in law and her children that they felt they deserved.

 Both Melvin and Edith are buried in Cleveland, Ohio at the _____________Cemetery.